aguinane/blog/content/posts/2017/oxford/index.md

 ---
+categories:
+- Travel
-date: "2017-05-07"
+date: '2017-05-07'
+featured_image: museum.jpg
 slug: oxford
+tags:
+- Europe
+- UK
+- England
+- Oxford
 title: Oxford
-categories: ["Travel"]
-tags: [Europe, UK, England, Oxford]
-featured_image: museum.jpg
 ---

 On way to Oxford we stopped at Stratford-upon-Avon and saw the church with Shakespeare's grave while we stopped for lunch.
 There was a nice canal but that's about it.